 When you save your church administrator time, you free him or her up to handle other projects to support the growth and health of your church.

-Donor software is a valuable tool that can lead to more consistent giving, increased giving overall, better giving reports, and less time spent on bookkeeping.
+Donor fundraising software is a valuable tool that can lead to more consistent giving, increased giving overall, better giving reports increased donor retention and donor relationships, and less time spent on bookkeeping.
 As more people seek to donate online, it makes sense to provide them with that opportunity.